Solved! What to Do About a Leaking Shower Head

 In rare cases, the small curved area behind the washer (called the “seat”) can become so corroded or damaged that even a new washer won’t seal tightly enough to prevent water from leaking out of the shower head.
 If this happens, you’ll probably need to call in a plumber to replace the entire assembly.

-Replace a defective cartridge in the valve body.
-Many newer showers feature a single handle that controls both hot and cold water flow.
-In the wall behind the handle lies a valve body containing a cylindrical cartridge made of hard plastic.
+What does a shower valve cartridge do?
+In many newer showers, a single handle controls the flow of both hot and cold water.
+The handle contains a valve with a cylindrical cartridge made of hard plastic that regulates the flow of hot and cold water to the shower head.
 If the cartridge becomes worn or cracked, water can seep through—even when the handle is in the “off” position.
 This can cause water to drip or trickle from the shower head.

 All shower plumbing works in a similar manner, but faucets, shower heads, and valve body assemblies vary in the ways they connect.
 When in doubt, refer to the manufacturers’ manuals (often found on their websites) or leave it to the pros.

 The Teflon plumber’s tape around the shower arm can deteriorate over time, creating opportunities for leaks.
 Even if you haven’t noticed a leak at the shower arm, it’s a good idea to replace the tape while the shower head is disassembled.

 Start by removing the existing Teflon tape from the pipe stem.
 It’s usually easier to slowly peel it away, as it will still have some sticky residue on the surface.
 If there is any residue left behind, use an old toothbrush to remove it.
 Then, wrap new plumber’s tape around the threaded tip of the pipe stem.

 If the shower head can’t be fixed by any of the strategies described above, or if you just want to replace the old shower head with a spiffy new one, switching out a shower head is a DIY project that most homeowners can successfully accomplish.
 If the shower head matches the current pipe, the job is even easier.